agerard57/COPA_2A_GER_VGI/README.md

 We want to improve on this course, that is why we will start by continuing the project during our free time;
 We will be implementing:
- - Fixes for what is already present
+ - Fixes for what is already
- - Add, Delete and Modify "Category"
- - Finish Delete and Modify for the Client
  - Overall redesign of the code and improvement of the packages
+ - View lists

 License
 ----